UT Shield

 With Parent/Guardian Programs

-assuming responsibility of the minor.
-The minor is with his or her responsible party for the duration of the program.
+There are fewer requirements for this program as the hosting organization IS NOT assuming responsibility for the minor.
+The minor is with his or her chaperone for the duration of the program.
 AT NO TIME during the program should any volunteer/staff with the student organization be responsible for ANY of the participating minors.

 Procedures and Requirements